 Join us in building a healthy environment and promoting sensible security policies.
 Make a donation to PSR Maine today

-PSR Maine's Climate Change Committee, like all other PSR Maine committees, is comprised of PSR Maine membership, partners, and others who desire to contribute more fully to the issue.
+PSR Maine's Climate Committee is comprised of PSR Maine members, partners, and others who desire to contribute more fully to the issue.
 We actively seek to work in partnerships and collaborations where our medical expertise is needed and where new partnerships will enhance our work.

-PSR Maine’s Climate Change Committee is committed to raising awareness around the issue of the health effects of climate change, and in keeping with our mission.
-We will also advocate for climate change mitigation and adaptation public policy locally and nationally as it relates to the health of Maine citizens.
+PSR Maine’s Climate Committee is committed to raising awareness around the issue of the health effects of climate change, and, in keeping with our mission, we also advocate for climate change mitigation and adaptation public policy locally and nationally as it relates to the health of Maine citizens.
 We strive to be the public health source and expertise on climate mitigation and adaptation in Maine.